AU SUJET DE L’HOMME NICE

-There are 7 billion people and each one of us is different.
+There are 7 billion people, they say, and each one of us is different.
 Not so our borrowed social constructs.
-People who scorn Astrology for nailing just 12 personality types are the very ones who in their own life project no more than half a dozen or so personality types based on close family and childhood friends to cover basically every person they briefly encounter or hear of in the news.
-This Line 4 is carefully constructed and avoids the Christ or any other crafted messiah.
+People who scorn Astrology for nailing just 12 personality types are the very ones who in their own life project no more than half a dozen or so personality types, based on close family and childhood friends, to cover basically every person they briefly encounter or hear of in the news.
+This Line 4 is carefully constructed and avoids the Christ construct or any other crafted messiah.

 This person has not been here before, will not be here again and is unlike any stereotype arrogantly presumed.
-In fact, he is at heart a misfit just like everybody else but will wear his heart on his sleeve, as they say, and speak winningly when his time comes.
+In fact, he is at heart a misfit just like everybody else, deep down, but will wear his heart on his sleeve, as they say, and speak winningly when his time comes.

 What Will He Be Like?

 Unique in his way, I think, possibly much as the above quatrains suggest him to be.
-After all, every conventional choice from out our collective mindset has failed us so far, let’s face it, and every social system has led to war – the one thing that only the deeply oppressed seeking a release or a few persons blown insane, such as national moneylenders and mass weapons financiers. could ever want to happen.
+After all, every conventional choice from out our collective mindset has failed us so far, let’s face it, and every social system has led to war – the one thing that only the deeply oppressed seeking a release or a few persons blown insane out, such as national moneylenders and mass weapons financiers, could ever want to happen.

-In order to change our life and the bad behaviors immediately around us, we each must first recognize the necessity to change things inside our self – that interior place of reality that is beyond intellect and that the school, office, factory, army, police, entertainers, even the church, tries to deflect us from whenever we even remotely appear to be going into there.
+In order to change our life and the bad behaviors immediately around us, first we each must recognize the necessity to change things inside our self – that interior place of reality that is beyond intellect and that the school, office, factory, army, police, entertainments/media, even our church, tries to deflect us from whenever we even remotely appear to be going into there.

 (Also see the Nostradamus Quatrain I 96 THIS IS HIM)